SpaceX Inspiration4 launch: How to watch the milestone all-civilian flight to orbit

-Four "everyday people" are set to make space history when they strap into a SpaceX Crew Dragon capsule and go for a three-day joyride around our planet.
-The Inspiration4 mission is scheduled to launch as soon as Wednesday, Sept.
-15.
+Hot on the rocket-fueled-heels of the billionaire space race, four "everyday people" are set to make space history when they strap into a SpaceX Crew Dragon capsule and go for a three-day joyride around our planet on Wednesday.
+The Inspiration4 mission, which doubles as a fundraiser for St. Jude Children's Hospital, is scheduled to launch as soon as Wednesday, Sept.
+15 and you can watch live right here.

 The spacecraft will get off this rock with an assist from a Falcon 9 rocket leaving from NASA's Kennedy Space Center in Florida.
 It'll be a similar process to how SpaceX launches NASA astronauts, but Inspiration4 won't be traveling to the International Space Station.